nizar139/support-chatbot/README.md

 ```
 python  .\chatbot\chatbot.py
 ```
-to stop the app you can either input q or quit.
+to stop the app you can either input `q` or `quit`.

 ### Update the vector database

 This project uses a Chroma vector database that includes relevant knowledge from Madkudu's support website. the vector database is in the directory vector_db

-the script create_vector_database.py takes all the pdf files in the documents directory, and recreates a vector database using the knowledge in these documents. in order to run it, make sure you placed to pdf files you want to be included in documents directory.
+the script `create_vector_database.py` takes all the pdf files in the documents directory, and recreates a vector database using the knowledge in these documents. in order to run it, make sure you placed to pdf files you want to be included in documents directory.

 in a terminal where the poetry env is activated, make sure that you are in the root directory of the project, some directory names variables won't work otherwise, then :